-The highly invasive aquatic plant, Hydrilla verticillata, commonly known as 'hydrilla' or 'water thyme' was found in the Cayuga Inlet in 2011.
-The Hydrilla Task Force is committed to eradication of hydrilla in the Cayuga Lake Watershed and to stopping its spread elsewhere.
+Hydrilla (Hydrilla verticillata), dubbed one of the world's most invasive aquatic plants, was found in the Cayuga Inlet in 2011.
+The Hydrilla Task Force is working to eradication of hydrilla in the Cayuga Lake Watershed.

 Think you've found hydrilla among the Cayuga Lake Watershed?
 Report a suspect by clicking here!